Complete Cubaris Isopod Care Guide - Isopods For Sale UK | PostPods

 • Cause: Overfeeding, poor ventilation, or excessive moisture

-• Prevention: Remove uneaten food promptly, ensure cross-flow ventilation
+• Prevention: Remove uneaten food promptly, and give the species the airflow it actually wants

 Mite Infestations